 - Liquid castile soap such as Dr. Bronner’s

 Purchasing reusable storage containers and kitchen supplies require some initial investment but will save you money in the long run.
 These containers will be essential to storing your food properly.
 You can start with the basic glass jars, stainless steel containers, and even sturdy linen towels (great for storing leafy greens!), all of which are fairly inexpensive, and perhaps eventually move on to silicone zip lock bags.
 Also, you can bring these to the store to fill with goods that are less expensive to buy from the bulk section, such as olive oil, rice, flour, honey, etc.

 Washable towels, sponges and cloths have eradicated my need for paper towels.
 Admittedly, at first this was weird.
 I was used to wiping something up and then throwing it away, not washing and reusing.
 But post-consumer recycled paper towels aren’t cheap and rarely ever found in bulk.
 A change in mindset can save you so much in the long run.

 Diligently recycling and composting benefit your wallet in at least two ways.
 By adhering to these simple forms of waste disposal you will cut down the expense of buying trash bags which can be especially pricey when you are buying eco-friendly trash bags.
 The second way this can benefit you financially is if you have the space outside to make your own compost.
 Whether your compost is put to use by growing your own food or growing flowers in your garden, your kitchen waste will turn into a rich fertilizer.
 Which brings me to our next tip.

 Buying organic seeds can add up, particularly when it comes to heirloom variety fruits and vegetables.
 But consider the long term gain on your investment.
 The seeds that you have bought replenish themselves.
 Simply look into the proper methods of harvesting seeds from this season’s crop and you will never have to buy seeds again!
 Combine this seed harvesting with cultivating your own fertilizer from compost and you have established your own source of organic, sustainably produced food.

 As I’ve mentioned, sustainably raised meat and animal products are expensive.
 But they aren’t the only source of nutrients and protein.
 Try supplementing your diet with nuts, grains, seeds and beans which, when you sprout at home, are less expensive and filled with vitamins, fiber and nutrients.
-Find out what kind of health benefits sprouts have in store for you and how easy it is to sprout at home.

 Eating out is pricey and more often than not, not the healthiest choice.
 You don’t know what kind of cooking oil they are using in the kitchen, how their produce or meat was produced, or how much salt or sugar is tossed into your dish.
 Buying reusable lunch and beverage containers may not be the cheapest thing at first but if you commit to filling them with healthy home cooked food and drinks, in the end both your pocket book and your body will be thanking you.
 For coffee and tea lovers such as myself, consider your cafe bill alone.
 One well insulated Thermos later and you have already greatly reduced a daily expenditure by making your own cuppa at home.